BlogsClay Pricing Changes: 15K Action Limits, Higher Costs, and Agency Risk

 • Data Credits: Used to purchase data from Clay's third-party provider marketplace.
 Clay states this data is now 50-90% cheaper.

 Previously, if you brought your own API keys (BYOK), many of these platform operations were effectively unmetered.
-Now, every single step has a cost.
+Now, qualifying enrichment, AI, API, and external-write steps consume Actions when they run successfully.
 That is where the real issue starts.
 What was once a predictable platform fee has become a variable, and potentially massive, operational expense.

 The 15,000 'Action' Limit Punishes Complex Workflows

-The biggest issue for most teams is how ‘Actions’ now affect day-to-day workflow usage.
+The biggest issue for most teams is how 'Actions' now affect day-to-day workflow usage.
 Charging for platform usage is not the problem on its own.
 The issue is how quickly these limits can affect normal workflows.
 The new entry-level Launch plan includes 15,000 Actions per month.
-For most serious outbound teams, 15,000 actions will run out very quickly.
+Whether 15,000 Actions is sufficient depends on the number of successful enrichment, AI, API, and external-write steps run each month.

 Consider a standard, moderately complex prospecting workflow for a single campaign: